mkmark/x4-notes/README.md

 ### faction reputation fix

-A lot of equipment are locked behind the repuatation, so one need to unlock these reputation fast.
+A lot of equipment is locked behind the reputation, so one needs to unlock these reputations fast.

 #### reputation fix for below -10

-Find a station, or better several stations close to each other, you need to wait until a criminal traffic pop up then shoot it.
-The criminal vesssel is spawed on interval, and stations nearby will spawn on seperate timers, but you need to get there to 'discover' the target.
+Find a station, or better several stations close to each other, you need to wait until criminal traffic pops up and then shoot it.
+The criminal vessel is spawned on intervals, and stations nearby will spawn on separate timers, but you need to get there to 'discover' the target.

 #### reputation fix for >= -9

 ##### manual way

-If you want to raise reputation fast, 100 energy cells sold one by one will raise the reputation from 0-11 in several minutes.
+If you want to raise your reputation fast, 100 energy cells sold one by one will raise the reputation from 0-11 in several minutes.

 ##### automatic way

 Get a fast ship, set on repeat orders to sell wares one at a time, e.g. buy 10 energy cells and sell one at a time.
-Though, buy one sell one seems efficient enough if the distance between stations is not far.
-Can configure multiple selling target station to avoid failling to sell.
+However, buy one sell one seems efficient enough if the distance between stations is not far.
+Can configure multiple selling target stations to avoid failing to sell.
 This will level from 0 to 30 in about 3 days.

 ### drop collection

-This is the best investiment one can made in the game, though quite risky if the ship assigned is not fast/tanky enough.
+This is the best investment one can make in the game, though quite risky if the ship assigned is not fast/tanky enough.

 It will give you:

-- one of your main income sources, enen in late game
+- one of your main income sources, even in late game
   - programmable field array to sell for quite a fortune
-  - spacefly eggs for crafting spacefly cavier for quite a fortune
+  - spacefly eggs for crafting spacefly caviar for quite a fortune
 - basic modifications
-- modification components (consummables)
+- modification components (consumables)
 - seta components
 - materials needed for unlocking black markets
 - ...